Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-We plan to implement a version of the game “Simon Says,” using LEDs to display the pattern, and buttons for the user to press to repeat the displayed pattern.
-The traditional version of “Simon Says” includes four colors (red, blue, green, and yellow), so we will attach four LEDs to the board to replicate this.
-The player will then also need four buttons, so we will also attach four buttons to the board as well.
-The LEDs will display a pattern the player must replicate, which the player will then do by pressing the corresponding buttons.
-Each level will get more difficult by extending the pattern by one every round.
+We are going to create a red light green light game where we take the board’s capacitive touch as an input (ie to move forward, right and left) and transmit that information (using UART) to a Python program using Pygame as the GUI.
+The goal is to move across the screen to the end while dodging obstacles, only moving while the light is green.
+If you move during the red light, you lose the game.
 ### Technical Approach

-We also plan to display the player’s score on the onboard LCD screen.
-For each pattern the player replicates correctly, they will receive one point and the score will be updated.
-Each round of pattern-displaying will be a single process, so these processes will be scheduled in First-In-First-Out order.
-We will be randomly selecting patterns to display by using the random function in C to select random integers that will correspond to LED lights.
-We also plan to display the player’s score on the onboard LCD screen.
-For each pattern the player replicates correctly, they will receive one point and the score will be updated.
-Each round of pattern-displaying will be a single process, so these processes will be scheduled in First-In-First-Out order.
-We will be randomly selecting patterns to display by using the random function in C to select random integers that will correspond to LED lights.
+* Peripheral: capacitive touch slider, LEDs, and UART Serial

+* Software features: interrupts, UART communication, Pygame

+* We will use an interrupt, loaded with a randomly generated value, to change between the red and green lights (indicated by the LEDs).

+* The interrupts will trigger LEDs as well

+* We will split the capacitive touch slider into three sections: move left, move forward, and move right)

+* We will transmit the input on the board and the lighting changes to the Python game

+* We will use another interrupt to check every millisecond whether there is input while the light is red.
+* Peripheral: capacitive touch slider, LEDs, and UART Serial

+* Software features: interrupts, UART communication, Pygame

+* We will use an interrupt, loaded with a randomly generated value, to change between the red and green lights (indicated by the LEDs).

+* The interrupts will trigger LEDs as well

+* We will split the capacitive touch slider into three sections: move left, move forward, and move right)

+* We will transmit the input on the board and the lighting changes to the Python game

+* We will use another interrupt to check every millisecond whether there is input while the light is red.

 ## Feedback.

 ## Welcome team!
 Please edit me.
 ### You can use the 'main' branch for you code.
 ### The GitHub web-page should be in the 'gh-pages' branch
-You can access the page adding a "pages" prefix to the url for the git repo e.g. if your browser currently shows https://github.coecis.cornell.edu/ece3140-sp22/asc327-ims68-mtg86 then the GitHub page is at https://pages.github.coecis.cornell.edu/ece3140-sp22/asc327-ims68-mtg86 .
+You can access the page adding a "pages" prefix to the url for the git repo e.g. if your browser currently shows https://github.coecis.cornell.edu/ece3140-sp22/brk57-cds258-jwl266 then the GitHub page is at https://pages.github.coecis.cornell.edu/ece3140-sp22/brk57-cds258-jwl266 .
 You can edit the source in the gh-pages branch or use the "automatic page generator" acessible via settings->options in the GitHub Pages Section toward the bottom.
 We recommend the latter approach since it is quick and easy.
 We made an initial wepage that you can edit and a description of the headings we expect to see.